 Focused on Education

-Over 1200 students from Sussex to St. Stephen came to the symposium site for school tours.
+Over 1000 students from Riverview to St. Stephen to Fredericton came to the symposium site for school tours.

 Walking tours educated visitors about the proud heritage of public art and architecture of Saint John.